-Featured image: John Keating, Dead Poets Society (1989).
+Featured image: John Keating (Robin Williams) in Dead Poets Society (1989).

-If we are to believe popular opinion, however, ego is a vice and a stain on human existence.
-Society thus encourages us to exile ego from our psychologies.
-This entirely-negative approach to ego ring-fences us from potential happiness.
-Extinguishing its fire disregards our innate desires to feel important and denies us from rightly being proud of our achievements.
+In the first article of this three-part series I discussed how ego is an inherent human trait—an integral part of human nature which fuels aspiration and drives us to succeed as individuals.
+In spite of this, if we are to believe popular opinion, ego is a stain on human existence.
+Through many of society’s teachings we are encouraged to exile ego from our psychologies as if it was a sin.
+I argue that this ring-fences us from potential happiness because it disregards our innate desires to feel important and denies us from rightly being proud of our achievements.

 Peter Higgs, proud, cries as the Higgs boson, the particle he theorised in the 1960s, is announced to the world in 2012.

 However, although feeling important instils happiness, the process of assigning importance to ourselves is subjective: how important we think we are to society is conceived in our own heads.
 Therein lies existential danger.
 Without some proof of how value in the world, we can be blinded to the fact we’re not actually making differences to people’s lives.
 We might lying about the changes we’re effecting, which creates discomfort.
 Without mediation, we might even be doing damage to people when ego spirals out of control.

 Fulfilment, then, is rooted in living what we perceive to be authentic experiences.
 We need evidence for this to believe that our roles in life’s play are genuine—built on our terms and free from external control but with feedback mechanisms from the world.
 To be sure that we’re enacting genuine changes, we must break down the barriers of uncertainty and find the truth of our aspirations for ourselves in the real world.
 To do this we must first tame our egos.
 Here’s how.